Hanabe-Fascart/simpleMacro/README.md

 I'm the creator and will be doing a lot of tests for using this in large scale operations.

-The idea is firstly doing it in python and later on creating a private and copyrighted version with a front-end cover to be user-friendly, allowing it to be in a large scale in a easy way.
+The idea is firstly doing it in python and later on creating a private and copyrighted version with a front-end cover to be user-friendly, allowing it to be used in a easy way.

 Use it in your own risk, it only a test and this shall be used only by who knows what they're doing.